 Greenwood went on to have a fine career at the Bulldogs.
 He finished second (by just one vote) in their Best & Fairest award in his first season, and added another 73 games and seven goals to his name before a serious knee injury led to his retirement from League football in 1972.
 For most of that year, he was captain of the Footscray Reserves team.

+After missing most of 1972 with a knee injury, Greenwood arrived at Preston carrying some baggage and it no surprise when the injury recurred preseason and a cartilage operation and restricted him to just six games for the year.
 In 1973, Greenwood was appointed captain-coach of VFA club Preston, but spent only one season with the Bullants before hanging his boots up for good.

 Round 11, 1966 vs Collingwood